gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/distributions.md

 distribution(spatialdata, Rect(Standard(0.27), (2, 1, 2, 1)))
 ```

-[`RecurrenceMicrostatesAnalysis`](@ref) also supports a spatial analogue of the Cross-Recurrence Plot (CRP) used for time series, referred to here as the Croos-Spatial Recurrence Plot (CSRP).
+RecurrenceMicrostatesAnalysis.jl also supports a spatial analogue of the Cross-Recurrence Plot (CRP) used for time series, referred to here as the Croos-Spatial Recurrence Plot (CSRP).
 This functionality arises naturally from the package structure and can be invoked as
 ```julia
 distribution([x], [y], shape::MotifShape; kwargs...)